 Students may, with permission of the program directors, take 3-6 hours of electives other than MAT/STT.

-- Client Disciplines: Students whose research involves a client discipline may request approval to take courses in that area.
+- Partner Disciplines: Students whose research involves a partner discipline may request approval to take courses in that area.
 Common examples include Biology (BIO), Computer Science (CS), and Physics (PHY), but other areas are possible.
 Not all of the courses offered in these areas are appropriate, and so these courses MUST be approved for inclusion on your program of study by the program director!

 - Education Courses: There are also courses appropriate for math students offered in the Reich College of Education.
 For secondary teaching students, courses in Curriculum and Instruction (CI) or Instructional Technology (ITC) may be appropriate.
 For college teaching students, courses in Higher Education (HE) or Instructional Technology (ITC) may be appropriate.
 Not all of the courses offered in these areas are appropriate, and so these courses MUST be approved for inclusion on your program of study by the program director!